David Hunter: Controversy over enlistment of ex-slaves

 Undeterred by the president's reluctance and intent on extending freedom to potential black soldiers, Hunter again flouted orders from the federal government.
-He enlisted ex-slaves as soldiers in South Carolina without permission from the War Department.
-This action incensed border state slaveholders, and Representative Charles A. Wickliffe (D-KY) sponsored a resolution demanding a response.
+He enlisted ex-slaves as soldiers from occupied districts in South Carolina without permission from the War Department.
+He formed the first such Union Army regiment, the 1st South Carolina (African Descent).
+He was initially ordered to disband it, but eventually got approval from Congress for his action.
+This action incensed pro-slavery border state politicians, and Representative Charles A. Wickliffe (D-KY) sponsored a resolution demanding a response.

 Hunter sent a defiant letter on June 23, 1862, to Congress, reminding them of his authority as a commanding officer in a war zone:

 While the increasingly abolitionist Republicans in Congress were amused by the order, border state pro-slavery politicians, such as Wickliffe and Robert Mallory (D), were not.
 Mallory described the scene in Congress following the reading of the order as follows:

 The War Department eventually forced Hunter to abandon this scheme, but the government nonetheless soon took action to expand the enlistment of black men as military laborers.
-Congress approved the Confiscation Act of 1862, which effectively freed all enslaved blacks working within the armed forces by forbidding Union soldiers to aid in the return of fugitive slaves.
+Congress approved the Confiscation Act of 1862, which effectively freed all blacks working within the armed forces by forbidding Union soldiers to aid in the return of fugitive slaves.

 In 1863, Hunter wrote a letter to Confederate President Jefferson Davis protesting against the Confederate army's brutal mistreatment of captured black U.S. soldiers.
 He attacked the Confederates' claims to be fighting for freedom, listing the abuses they committed against human beings under slavery :